aspose-cells-cloud/aspose-cells-cloud-docs/cells/release-notes/release-notes-2017/aspose-cells-for-cloud-17-7-release-notes/_index.md

 {{% alert color="primary" %}}

-The page contains release notes for Aspose.Cells for Cloud 17.7
+The page contains release notes for Aspose.Cells Cloud 17.7

 {{% /alert %}}
 ## **Full List of Issues Covering all Changes in this Release**